This post may contain affiliate links, for more information see our disclaimer.

 Why Track Your Net Worth

-You’ll be more excited about saving money just by tracking this simple but important financial metric.
+You’ll be more excited about saving money just by tracking this simple but essential financial metric.

 How to Evaluate Your Net Worth